mayjspencer/Encrypted-Messaging-Project/README.md

 ### **Sample Interaction**

-- **Server Start:**
-  - The server listens for connections.

-- **Client Connection:**
-  - Bob sets a shared password, securely exchanged with Alice.

-- **Message Exchange:**
-  - Encrypted messages are exchanged, demonstrating different ciphertexts for repeated messages.

-- **Client Exit:**
-  - The client types "EXIT!" to end the communication, closing the connection.
+   - Screenshots included in the repo show a simple walkthrough of the code running.
+The setup is two separate terminals, one running server.py and the other running client.py to represent

+   - The server starts running and listening for a connection.
+It then accepts the connection from the client terminal.
+Bob sets the shared password to ‘hello’ which is securely sent to the client.
+Alice must match Bob’s password that he set for communication to begin.
+Once she does, she can send the first message - ‘hi’.
+Bob receives the message and it is decrypted.
+He responds with ‘hi’ as well.
+Even though they sent the same message, the ciphertext looks completely different.
+Alice responds with ‘bye’.
+Even though her message is twice as long as her last message, the ciphertexts are the same length.
+Bob types ‘EXIT!’ and the program completes.

 ## **Conclusion**

-The implemented Python code successfully creates a secure communication system using AES encryption, providing a secure channel for messages between two parties.
+The implemented Python code  creates a secure communication system using AES encryption, providing a secure channel for messages between two parties.
 Enhancements, such as the addition of a graphical user interface, could further improve the user experience.